 For MEYLE, motor sports are a subject with tradition: As a passionate racing driver in South America, company founder Wulf Gaertner himself was faced with the challenge of obtaining high-quality spare parts for his racing car - which he finally purchased from Germany and thus laid the foundation for export trade.

-Many of the more than 30 MEYLE engineers around the world are very often motorsport enthusiasts themselves, and our partnerships with the T3 Motorsports Team, SL TruckSport 30 team, the DRIFT UNITED drifting series and Morgan are the result of engineering work in OE quality, combined with our commitment to smaller batches in the independent aftermarket.
+Many of the more than 30 MEYLE engineers around the world are very often motorsport enthusiasts themselves, and our partnerships with the T3 Motorsports Team, SL TruckSport 30 team and Morgan are the result of engineering work in OE quality, combined with our commitment to smaller batches in the independent aftermarket.

 1. If you had to describe the season in one word, what would that be?